joesessions/FiveDollarCoinGame/README.md

 # FiveDollarFlip

-This website is a demonstration of my favorite probability question.
+This website is a demonstration of my favorite question from a Georgia Tech probability class.

 Here's the game:
 You pay 5 dollars to play.